 A live-in residential director is in charge of non-musical portions of the program including life in the residence hall.
 A staff of 4-6 resident advisers, in addition, live on the residence hall floors throughout the duration of the program.
 This team of RAs is closely supervised by both the resident director and the faculty director.

-The Office of Campus Safety open 24 hours and can be reached at 607-274-3333 for actual emergencies.
+The Office of Public Safety open 24 hours and can be reached at 607-274-3333 for actual emergencies.

 The J. David Hammond Center for Student Health Services is open Monday through Friday.
 If necessary, referrals are made to local physicians and medical facilities.
 Payment for off-campus services and for medications is the student's responsibility.

 The Office of Extended Studies can be reached at 607-274-3143 during regular business hours, 9:00 a.m. to 4:30 p.m., or by email at firstname.lastname@example.org.

 What should I bring?

 The College provides sheets, a blanket and a small towel.
 You may want to bring an extra towel and your own pillow.
 You may also want to bring coat hangers, a reading lamp, a telephone, and a fan as dorms are not air conditioned.
 The College also offers a variety of recreational facilities, including an outdoor pool, tennis courts, hiking trails, a track, and two gyms.
 You must be 16 years old to use the Fitness Center and are required to bring a clean pair of shoes to wear inside the building.